greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 If you are logging into GX Cloud for the first time, you will be presented with the following screen:
 <img src="../common/img/gx_agent_setup_splash_screen.png" alt="GX Agent setup splash screen" style="width:600px;"><br>
-> 1. Copy the value in the **Access token** fieldand store it in a safe location - you'll need it shortly!
+> 1. Copy the value in the **Access token** field and store it in a safe location - you'll need it shortly!
 > 1. Copy the value in the **Organization ID** field and store it with the user access token.

 ### Start the GX Agent